Presidency of John Tyler: Accession

 The text of this Constitutional prescription led to the question of whether the actual office of president, or merely the president's powers and duties, devolved upon Vice President Tyler.
 The cabinet met within an hour of Harrison's death and, according to a later account, determined that Tyler would be "vice-president acting President".
 But Tyler firmly and decisively asserted that the Constitution gave him the full and unqualified powers of the office.
 Accordingly, he had himself sworn in immediately as president, moved into the White House and assumed full presidential powers.
-This set a critical precedent for an orderly transfer of power following a president's death, though it was not codified until the passage of the 25th Amendment in 1967.
+This set the critical Tyler Precedent for an orderly transfer of power following a president's death, though it was not codified until the passage of the 25th Amendment in 1967.
 The presidential oath was administered by Chief Judge William Cranch of the U.S. Circuit Court of the District of Columbia in Tyler's hotel room.
 Tyler had initially questioned the necessity of taking the oath, arguing that it was redundant to his oath as vice president, but agreed to it in order to quell any doubt over his accession.

 Tyler delivered an inaugural address before Congress on April 9, in which he reasserted his belief in fundamental tenets of Jeffersonian democracy and limited federal power.
 Tyler's claim to be president was resisted by many members of Congress.
 Representative (and former president) John Quincy Adams felt that Tyler should be a caretaker under the title of "acting president", or remain vice president in name.
 Also among those who questioned Tyler's authority was Senator Henry Clay, who had planned to be "the real power behind a fumbling throne" while Harrison was alive, and intended the same for Tyler.
 Clay saw Tyler as the "vice-president" and his presidency as a mere "regency".

 After some heated debate, Congress confirmed Tyler's interpretation that he was, indeed, the new president.
 In both houses, unsuccessful amendments were offered to strike the word "president" in favor of language including the term "vice president" to refer to Tyler.
 Mississippi Senator Robert J. Walker, in opposition, stated that the idea that Tyler was still vice president and could preside over the Senate was absurd.
 Tyler never wavered from his conviction that he was the rightful president; when his political opponents sent correspondence to the White House addressed to the "vice president" or "acting president", Tyler had it returned unopened.